Joyce Compton: Biography

-Among her over 200 films were Imitation of Life, Magnificent Obsession, The Awful Truth, Mildred Pierce, and The Best Years of Our Lives.
+Among her over 200 films were Imitation of Life, Magnificent Obsession, Christmas in Connecticut, The Awful Truth, Mildred Pierce, and The Best Years of Our Lives.

 A devout Christian, on her gravestone, just beneath her dates of birth and death, is written "Christian Actress".
 She died from natural causes, aged 90, and was buried in Forest Lawn Memorial Park in the Hollywood Hills.

 Awards

 For her contributions to the motion picture industry, Compton was awarded a star on the Hollywood Walk of Fame on the south side of the 7000 block of Hollywood Boulevard.